 6. Monitor Your Online Mentions

-Next, it is imperative that you monitor your online reputation for subsequent attacks, content, and mentions.
+Next, it is imperative that you monitor your reputation for subsequent, content, and mentions (Article: How To Monitor Your Reputation After a Cyberattack).
 The easiest way is to create a free Google Alerts account that will notify you anytime your name (or designated keyword) is mentioned anywhere online.

 Digital risk protection services are another comprehensive way to monitor your reputation.
 This service uses online tools and services to protect against your digital risk, including monitoring platforms like social media, forums, and blogs.